Smoking weed is as illegal inside a prison cell as it is outside, but prison guards tend to let inmates get away with it.

 The study shows that prison guards don’t always follow the official rules when it comes to cannabis.
 Nor do they always punish the inmates in accordance with the drug regulations.

-On the contrary: a full 78 percent of all prison guards in the study said they rather rely on their personal judgement and experience when making decisions about inmates smoking dope.
+On the contrary: a full 78 percent of all prison guards in the study said they rather rely on their personal judgement and experience when making decisions about inmates smoking weed.

 The guards have experienced that when inmates drink alcohol or take stimulants such as coke and amphetamine, it often causes unrest in the prison corridors.
 That’s why the guards are stricter about these kinds of drugs.

-But that’s not the only reason why they sometimes turn a blind eye to inmates smoking dope.
+But that’s not the only reason why they sometimes turn a blind eye to inmates smoking weed.

 Many of the guards also sympathise with the fact that some inmates simply cannot quit a sedative substance, says Kolind.